Neunerlei/docker-images/docs/contributing.md

 -   `file_marker_condition_registry`: This is the primary registry.
 It's a map where keys are marker names (e.g., `"prod"`) and values are the names of the shell functions that evaluate the condition (e.g., `"_file_marker_is_prod"`).
 To add a new marker, you simply define its condition function and add an entry to this map.
 -   `feature_registry`: A simpler, space-separated string that enables or disables large chunks of logic in the `step.d` scripts (e.g., enabling the entire Nginx or Supervisor setup).
 This is for coarse-grained control.
+-   `user_owned_directories_registry`: A registry for directories that should be owned by www-data.
+This is used to ensure when we modify the user ID of www-data, we also update ownership of these directories.
+If the directories are already owned by www-data, they are skipped.
+If any directory does not exist, it is created.

 ```bash
 # Core system defines registries